-Raj Sharma, a private wealth adviser at Merrill Lynch whose clients are worth \$25m or more, senses that when investors Damien Hirst, the British artist whose allocate 10-20 per cent of their portfolio to works include dead animals preserved in art collections "it becomes a sub-asset
+Raj Sharma, a private wealth adviser at Merrill Lynch whose clients are worth \$25m or more, senses that when investors Damien Hirst, the British artist whose allocate 10-20 per cent of their portfolio to works include dead animals preserved in art collections "it becomes a sub-asset from the 1500s and 1600s.

-"People derive great satisfaction from

-Mr Sharma has experienced first-hand

-Concrete returns: 'Abstraktes Bild (809-4)' by Gerhard Richter sold for \$34m in 2012 from the 1500s and 1600s.
 "These things ised advice.
 "You may love a piece of art have quadrupled in price," he says.
-"It is exciting to see that but the marketplace may not," Mr Sharma says.
+"It is exciting to see that.

+"People derive great satisfaction from Some of his pieces have dropped in value [art pieces] but it is also an investment," he says.

+Mr Sharma has experienced first-hand seem large and liquid.
+The global art mar- both the investment and the aesthetic and ket totalled \$60.8bn in 2011, according to emotional aspects of collecting art.
+He is a estimates from Clare McAndrew at Arts collector of Indian miniature paintings but the marketplace may not," Mr Sharma says.
 He recommends working with an art adviser.
 "My advice would be look at it as a passion first and an investment later.